• THE CORNFLOWER •

 Cyperaceae family

-Also called “Duvet Reeds”, this plant loves wetlands.
+Also known as “down rush”, this plant loves humid environments.
 In some areas their silks have been used as cotton.

 • THE FIREWEED •